 We reached out to Connie Diekman, Director of University Nutrition at Washington University in St. Louis, with questions about the potential health benefits of garlic.
 She tells us that there is little research to support any health benefits of eating garlic.

 “Garlic has been consumed for ages and reports of “feeling better” follow it but when looking for a body of evidence to support health benefits, things are less clear.
 While there are some studies that have shown a benefit to cholesterol reduction the evidence is limited and mechanism is not clear.
 Similar facts exist with regards to studies done related to several types of cancer and the common cold.
 While some studies in animals show a health benefit human studies are needed.”

 Is there a risk of eating too much garlic?
 How much is too much?

-Therefore, garlic could provide us with health benefits, but the research isn’t clear yet.
-However, Diekman advises us to use garlic in our cooking to make healthy eating easier by avoiding the overuse of salt and fats.
+Garlic could provide health benefits, but the research isn’t clear yet.
+It is known that using garlic in our cooking makes healthy eating easier by avoiding the overuse of salt and fats.